Upo Wetland: Birds

 Nonmigratory birds: Throughout the year a number of species remain in the wetland.
-Birds like the long-tailed tit, titmouse, flycatcher, pigeon and magpie all stay throughout the year.
+Birds like the long-tailed tit, cinereous tit, vinous-throated parrotbill, oriental turtle dove and oriental magpie all stay throughout the year.
 Also some of the migratory birds have become sedentary due to the favorable conditions of Upo.

 Fish and shellfish

 Upo provides a sanctuary for a number of different fish species, both native and invasive.
 Also the abundance of shellfish provide food for the larger animals occupying Upo.